johncmerfeld/BUCS_databases/README.md

 It has the following rules:

-1. **No query information**.
+1. **No query information or other homework answers**.
 This is just about providing people with practice data
-2. **Be transparent**.
+2. **Be reproducible**.
 Comment your code so it's easier to catch and post mistakes.
 Attach README files to explain your reasoning if you need to.